zentrope/cluj/readme.md

 ### version 6 (snapshot)

+* [ ] Don't hard code port so we can have more than one repl?
 * [ ] A script and list of tasks for creating a release.
 * [x] Add a simple Emacs binding cider repl example thing.
 * [x] Use stub technique to avoid AOT.